CryptoRepairCrew/electrum-multicoin-server/HOWTO.md

     txindex=1

-If you have an existing installation of litecoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of a coind and have not previously set txindex=1 you need to reindex the blockchain by running

     $ litecoind -reindex